SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	self updateToolBarButtons
 ```

-As for the menubar, it required a lot of code to setup the toolbar and to wire everything, but we are ready.
+As for the menubar, it required a lot of code to setup the toolbar and wire everything, but we are ready.
 Let's open the window again.

 ```
 (MailClientPresenter on: MailAccount new) open